Uluru

 Advertising

-The best things to do in Uluru
+Best things to do in Uluṟu

-It's lights, camera and serious action as the Red Centre morphs into a delicate and huge web of glowing colours each night at Field of Light Uluru.
+It's lights, camera and serious action as the Red Centre morphs into a delicate and huge web of glowing colours each night at the Field of Light.
 Designed by renowned British artist Bruce Munro, this dazzling light spectacle is currently the largest of its kind to date.
 As dusk falls, the dark desert becomes a canvas for 50,000 swaying, solar-powered spindles of light, which twinkle like the night sky.
 It’s a truly once-in-a-lifetime art experience set in a once-in-a-lifetime destination.

 Melissa Woodley